Medical / Technology / Education feed

-This blog software (yet-to-be-named) can take the URLs from multiple sources (twitter feeds, pasted text, etc.) of items I've read and thought were interesting enough to share and then create a blog entry automatically with each one it finds.
+This blog software (yet-to-be-named) can take the URLs (typically as pasted text) of items I've read and thought were interesting enough to share and then create a blog entry automatically with each one it finds.

 I can then go in at another time and edit the blog after the basic stuff has been done.